pablopunk/bucky/README.md

 # Bucky - Backup Manager

+> [!WARNING]
+> This software is on a very early alpha stage, do NOT use it for critical data

 Bucky is a modern, easy-to-use backup manager that helps you automate and manage your backups across multiple storage providers.
 Built with Next.js and Bun, it provides a beautiful UI for managing your backup jobs and monitoring their status.

 ## Features